Tinyfish

 Output#

-Each scrape returns a dictionary with:
+Each Agent scrape returns a dictionary with:

 url— the scraped URLgoal— the extraction goal that was useddata— the structured data extracted by TinyFish